garyhooks/blue_teaming/cobalt_strike.md

 ## Pipes

-Named pipes can be named anything and it's an easy way for malware to find Cobalt Strike uses default named pipes including:
+Named pipes can be named anything and it's an easy way for malware to find Although named pipes can be changed, they're often not - like general malware, often threat actors use default settings Cobalt Strike uses default named pipes including:
 * \\.\pip\MSSE-####-server
 * \\<target>\pip\msagent_##